 Beginning in middle school our curriculum diversifies, providing accelerated options for qualifying students.
 High school credits can be earned and students are encouraged to explore the arts and athletics at a deeper level.
 During this critical time in their lives, special attention is given to the unique social and emotional needs of this age group.

-The academic options continue to expand as our students begin their high school careers and as we prepare them for college.
+The academic options continue to expand as SCS students begin their high school careers and as we prepare them for college.
 With attention to college entrance exams and performance expectations, our guidance department and college counseling office partner with students and families to design academic plans that provide the greatest opportunity for each student.
 Freshman and sophomores are encouraged to consider honors classes in preparation for Advanced Placement and dual credit classes in the Junior and Senior years.
-We offer 24 on-campus dual credit courses in partnership with Colorado Christian University and LeTouneau University, and students have the additional opportunity to challenge themselves by taking any of our 11 Advanced Placement (AP) course.
+We offer 22 on-campus dual credit courses in partnership with Colorado Christian University and LeTourneau University, and students have the additional opportunity to challenge themselves by taking any of our 11 Advanced Placement (AP) courses.
+These classes are taught on our campus by our qualified faculty.
 An academic support program is also available for students who have been diagnosed with a learning disability or ADHD.
-These classes are taught on our campus by our qualifying faculty.

 Central to our mission of being globally minded is recognizing our responsibilities as global citizens.
 As students begin the study of world languages in elementary school with Mandarin Chinese and Spanish and students are able to with both languages throughout all four years of high school.

 We are preparing our students to be Christian leaders in the world.
 In building our understandings of cultural competence, we include our responsibility to make the world a better place.
 Our Bible department provides outreach opportunities both locally and globally through service projects and our Minimester program.
 In addition, we include a service hour component in our graduation requirements.